Spooky Places To Visit This Fall in Michigan

 Located along sandstone cliffs over Lake Superior, the interesting thing about Freda is that people still call this “ghost town” home.
 The most scenic way to get to Freda is Covered Road, which is a longer route through a lush forest on a dirt road that will help you get in the mindset of stepping into history.
-Explore the Champion Mill Ruins where the only concrete foundation, towering smokestack and other structures remain.
-Along Lake Superior, you can find a manmade waterfall, black-sanded beaches and beach glass waiting to be discovered from the area’s past.
+Explore the Champion Mill Ruins where only the concrete foundation, towering smokestack and other structures remain.
+Along Lake Superior, you can find a man-made waterfall, black-sanded beaches and beach glass waiting to be discovered from the area’s past.

 Traverse City Ghost Tour.
 These tours blend Traverse City’s rich history with the strange and haunting stories of the city’s past.
-You can choose between public and private tours, and will visit a variety of locations including the Perry Hannah House, City Opera House, State Theater and more—and the tour guide may also mix it up!
+You can choose between public and private tours, and will visit a variety of locations including the Perry Hannah House, City Opera House, State Theatre and more—and the tour guide may also mix it up!
 The tours run from spring until late fall, so if you don’t get a chance during autumn you can plan your future tour when warm weather returns.

 Pere Cheney Cemetery – Near RoscommonIf you’re taking a road trip through the Lower Peninsula, add the historic Pere Cheney Cemetery to your itinerary.
 The village of Pere Cheney, also known as Cheney and Center Plains, was a small lumbering community established in 1874.
 Abandoned in the early twentieth century, the village is now considered a ghost town.
-The sole remaining cemetery is said to be home to the remaining residents: spirits and other supernatural entities.
+The cemetery is home to the only remaining residents: spirits and other supernatural entities.
 The most infamous of those in the cemetery is a witch, who is rumored to be buried there and was ostracized for causing an outbreak of disease that swept through the town.

 Make sure you visit before sunset, as the cemetery is closed to the public after dark.

-The Lost City of Damon – Near Rose CityAptly named “The Lost City of Damon” by Michigan author James Oliver Curwood in 1911, all that remains of the old logging town is an abandoned general store, a post office and an eerie cemetery.
+The Lost City of Damon – Near Rose CityAptly named “The Lost City of Damon” by Michigan author James Oliver Curwood in 1911, all that remains of this old logging town is an abandoned general store, a post office and an eerie cemetery.
 Damon inspired Curwood and he chose it as the setting for his novel Green Timber.